OUSE AND DERWENT PROJECT

 The black and white dipole response in the top left corner, Trench 1, eventually turned out to be two buried oil drums!
 But, in the trench we found a number of pre-

 This item has been described at a loom weight or pot lid.

-This weight has been variously considered to be a thatch, loom or fishing net weight.
+This artefact has been almost certainly identified as a loom weight.
 It is made of poorly fired clay, has a hole through the top, is pyramidal in shape and has a grove either worn or made in the narrow end near the hole.

 The above item was one of two complete weights recovered from the site together with parts of further similar weights.
 In addition fired clay, possibly from the walls of a roundhouse or kiln lining, animal bones and granulated deposits that may turn out to be either bog iron or iron pan.

 The bone recovered has been identified as deriving from cattle, sheep or goat, pig and red deer which gives an indication of the diet on this site.
 Red deer being present is unusual whilst the absence of horse bones is also seen as unusual.

 Interestingly, when soil samples were later processed, hammer scale was found to be present.
 This is created when iron is being ‘worked’ by beating with a hammer and bits of metal fly off.
 So it is highly likely that iron was being both smelted and forged on site.